Mercedes-Benz Stadium: NFL

 On May 19, 2015, Mercedes-Benz Stadium was awarded Super Bowl LIII in 2019, marking Atlanta's first time hosting the game since Super Bowl XXXIV in 2000.

-The stadium would have served a neutral site for the 2022 AFC Championship on January 29, 2023 if the Buffalo Bills and Kansas City Chiefs both advanced past the Divisional round in the NFL playoffs, with the Chiefs serving as the home team as the AFC's top seed.
+The stadium would have served a neutral site for the 2022 AFC Championship on January 29, 2023, if the Buffalo Bills and Kansas City Chiefs both advanced past the divisional round in the NFL playoffs, with the Chiefs serving as the home team as the AFC's top seed.
 The neutral site placement was arranged because of an unbalanced schedule, due to the Week 17 game between the Bills against the Cincinnati Bengals at Paycor Stadium being cancelled after Bills safety Damar Hamlin went into life-threatening cardiac arrest on the field.
 The Bengals would win in their Divisional matchup against the Bills (with quarterback Joe Burrow quipping that the Bills and Chiefs 'better send those refunds (back)' after the game in reference to their upset), thus the AFC Championship would be played at Arrowhead Stadium instead.

+On October 15, 2024, the NFL announced that the stadium will host Super Bowl LXII in 2028.

 College basketball

 The stadium was scheduled to host the 2020 NCAA Final Four.
-On March 12, 2020, the tournament was completely cancelled outright due to the COVID-19 pandemic, though it would have likely shifted to a smaller Atlanta venue (either the State Farm Arena or the McCamish Pavilion, home of the Final Four's host school, Georgia Tech) in any case, as the tourney was closed to spectators the day before.
+On March 12, 2020, the tournament was completely cancelled outright due to the COVID-19 pandemic, though it would have likely shifted to a smaller Atlanta venue (either the State Farm Arena or the McCamish Pavilion, home of the Final Four's host school, Georgia Tech) in any case, as the tournament was closed to spectators the day before.
+The NCAA announced on August 20, 2024, that the event was rescheduled to 2031.